neok/oioi-documentation/docs/calls/session_stop.rst

         then token is used for authentication instead of a password. connector-id
-   The EVSE ID that identifies the connector where the session should be stopped (string). session-id
+   The EVSE ID that identifies the connector where the session should be stopped (string). session-id (optional)
    A unique ID that identifies this session (string).

+   .. warning:: Depending on the CPO's requirements, a ``session-id`` may be mandatory.

 Response
 --------